CMAD: Cooperative Multi-Agent Diffusion via Stochastic Optimal Control: Abstract

 \section{Abstract}

 Continuous-time generative models have achieved remarkable success in image restoration and synthesis.
 However, controlling the composition of multiple pre-trained models remains an open challenge.
 Current approaches largely treat composition as an algebraic composition of probability densities, such as via products or mixtures of experts.
 This perspective assumes the target distribution is known explicitly, which is almost never the case.
 In this work, we propose a different paradigm that formulates compositional generation as a cooperative \emph{Stochastic Optimal Control} problem.
 Rather than combining probability densities, we treat pre-trained diffusion models as interacting agents whose diffusion trajectories are jointly steered, via optimal control, toward a shared objective defined on their aggregated output.
 We validate our framework on conditional MNIST generation and compare it against a naïve inference-time DPS-style baseline replacing learned cooperative control with per-step gradient guidance.
-The implementation used in our experiments is publicly available at \href{https://github.com/rb876/multiagent-diffusion-soc/tree/v1.0-paper} {our GitHub repository}.